 We propose a novel metric that evaluates how prominently the correct shape and texture labels appear in the model’s full prediction ranking.

-We compute the reciprocal ranks of the ground-truth shape and texture labels and denote them as \( \mathrm{RB}_S \) and \( \mathrm{RB}_T \), respectively.
+We compute the reciprocal ranks of the ground-truth shape and texture labels and denote them as \( \mathrm{Shape\text{-}Sens} \) and \( \mathrm{Texture\text{-}Sens} \), respectively.
 Unlike conventional MRR, the ranking is computed directly from the classification logits.
+Based on these sensitivities, we then define the relative bias for shape and texture.

 Here, \( N \) denotes the total number of samples, and \( r_{\text{shape}, i} \) and \( r_{\text{texture}, i} \) represent the ranks of the correct shape and texture labels for the \( i \)-th sample in the model’s prediction ranking, respectively.